 Huskers Fall to Texas, 20-16

-The Nebraska offense struggled until late in the second quarter when reserve quarterback Eric Crouch drove the Huskers 88 yards in the final three minutes, setting up a Kris Brown 27-yard field goal on the final play of the first half.
+While Texas scored the game's first 10 points, the Nebraska offense struggled until late in the second quarter.
+Quarterback Eric Crouch, playing in relief of starter Monte Christo, drove the Huskers 88 yards, setting up Kris Brown's 27-yard field goal on the last play of the first half.

 Nebraska Postgame Notes, Oct.
 31, 1998